Meteor (missile): Forebody

-The active radar proximity fuze subsystem (PFS) is provided by Saab Bofors Dynamics (SBD).
+The active radar proximity fuze subsystem (PFS) is manufactured by Saab Bofors Dynamics (SBD) which received a contract for the system in August 2003.
 The PFS detects the target and calculates the optimum time to detonate the warhead in order to achieve the maximum lethal effect.
 The PFS has four antennae, arranged symmetrically around the forebody.
 The Impact Sensor is fitted inside the PFS.
 Behind the PFS is a section containing thermal batteries, provided by ASB, the AC Power Supply Unit, and the Power and Signal Distribution Unit.
-In August 2003 SBD received a contract worth SEK 450 million to develop the PFS.

 Warhead

 The blast-fragmentation warhead is produced by TDW.
 The warhead is a structural component of the missile.
-A Telemetry and Break-Up System (TBUS) replaces the warhead on trials missiles.

 Propulsion

 The propulsion sub-system (PSS) is a throttleable ducted rocket (TDR) with an integrated nozzleless booster, designed and manufactured by Bayern-Chemie.
 TDR propulsion provides a long range, a high average speed, a wide operational envelope from sea level to high altitude, a flexible mission envelope via active variable thrust control, relatively simple design, and logistics similar to those of conventional solid-fuel rocket motors.

-The PSS consists of four main components: a ramcombustor with integrated nozzleless booster; the air intakes; the interstage; and the sustain gas generator.
 The PSS forms a structural component of the missile, the gas generator and ramcombustor having steel cases.
 The propulsion control unit electronics are mounted in the port intake fairing, ahead of the fin actuation subsystem.

+The PSS consists of four main components: